menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Summit is worth considering.

-The rate of college-level education in Summit is quite a bit lower than the national average among all cities of 21.84%: just 10.33% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Summit with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.33% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Summit in 2022 was $23,023, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $92,092 for a family of four.
 However, Summit contains both very wealthy and poor people as well.